Lones Levee Setback and Floodplain Restoration Project

 - Remove the 1,600 Lones Levee and construct a setback facility.

-- Remove>25,000 cubic yards of rock and native substrate from 1,600 linear feet of levee; distribute the substrate.
+- Remove >25,000 cubic yards of angular rock and native gravel from the levee;

 - Remove 600-800 trees from the levee and oxbow area and distribute them throughout the adjacent river and floodplain areas to be recruited gradually to the river and promote natural river and floodplain processes.

-- Constructing a 1,500 foot-long erosion protection facility that consists of:
+- Construct a 1,600 foot-long erosion protection facility that consists of:

-- 400 linear feet of buried rock revetment, and
+- 600 linear feet of buried rock revetment; and

-- Construct a 600 foot-long berm at to maintain or reduce flooding on private property;
+- Construct a 600 foot-long gravel terrace to reduce flooding on private property.

-- Construct two side channels through the levee to convey water into the old 1950’s river channel; and
+- Construct three side channels through the levee to convey water into the old 1950s river channel.

 The large rock that currently covers the river side of the levee will be removed and used to construct a new buried revetment.
 Removing the rock will expose the underlying native cobbles, gravels, sands and silts which make up the core of the levee.
 Some of this material will be pushed into the floodplain to form gravel bars that can be eroded by the river and provide spawning gravel for salmon, and some will be trucked to an adjacent King County property where it will be spread and planted with native trees and shrubs.

-The new flood and erosion protection facility will include a buried rock revetment and engineered log jams, (large rock and interlocking logs).
-A gravel maintenance road will be placed on top of the revetment.
-A shallow berm will also be constructed to reduce overbank flooding across a farm field.
+The new flood and erosion protection facility will include a buried rock revetment and engineered log jams comprised of large rock and interlocking logs.
+A gravel maintenance road will be placed landward of the revetment.
+A shallow gravel terrace will also be constructed to reduce overbank flooding across a farm field.

-The project 81.4 acre site is owned by King County and mostly within a forested floodplain on the middle Green River just downstream of its confluence with Burns Creek.
+The 81.4 acre project site is owned by King County and is mostly within a forested floodplain of the middle Green River just downstream of its confluence with Burns Creek.

 This construction of Lones Levee limited channel migration and other habitat-forming processes in the more than 60 acres of floodplain areas adjacent to and downstream of the levee for the past 50 years.
-It is also a fish-passage barrier, preventing salmon from accessing 4.6 acres of riverine wetland habitat located behind the levee.
+It is also a fish-passage barrier, preventing salmon from effectively using the 4.6 acres of riverine wetland habitat located behind the levee.
+The old levee essentially traps juvenile salmon behind it each spring, resulting in the death of salmon each summer as temperatures rise in the wetland.

 The mainstem Green River was historically very productive for Chinook and other salmon species.
 However, the habitat needed for salmonid spawning and rearing has been substantially reduced as a result of landscape and river changes, such as the construction of dams and levees to contain rivers.
 The 1999 listing of Chinook salmon as “threatened” under the federal Endangered Species Act triggered the need to develop a plan to increase productivity of the Green River Chinook population.
 The WRIA 9 Salmon Habitat Plan (2005) prioritized the need for juvenile salmon rearing in the mainstem of the Green River and identified specific projects to promote the creation of this habitat such as the Lones Levee Restoration Project.
 This project will restore critical rearing habitat and protect adjacent farmlands which are now vulnerable because Lones Levee, constructed over 50 years ago, is in disrepair.